 A Body Scan Meditation for Better Sleep

-This is a guided body scan meditation to help you prepare for sleep as you do the meditation.
+This is a guided body scan meditation to help you prepare for sleep.
 You may find yourself drifting off to sleep.
 This is fine, so you can allow the meditation to turn off on its own.
 If you notice thoughts such as worries or concerns arising that take your attention away from the meditation, this is also normal.
 See if you can redirect your attention back to the body scan, gently letting go of these thoughts.

 If it’s possible, we’ll be noticing our body lying down on the bed.
 We’ll be feeling the body’s sensations that are present, scanning the body for any kinds of obvious sensations like vibrations, tingling sensations, heaviness, pressure, movement, heat, coolness.
 We’ll be noticing these sensations without trying to change them or make them different, simply bringing a mindful attention of curiosity and openness to the present moment.